-We fell in love with Digital a long time ago.
-We can foresee the landscape of how our organisations would work differently, and how our lives would begin to be transformed, if only we design in more Digital.
+We fell in love with the Digital paradigm a long time ago.
+We can foresee the landscape of how our organisations would work differently, and how our lives would begin to be transformed, if only we design in more Digital!
 The next digital developments would simplify our work life, and present us with data that we could then use to make quick decisions.
-And we spend much of our time working to make this happen.
+And Service Designers spend much of our time working to make this happen.

-But despite what we tried in the public sector, we never quite get there.
+But whenever we look at the outcomes in organisations, we often never quite get there.
 And here is why…

 Digital is based on one key assumption, and that is that our behaviour is logical and predictable.
 The problem is, people are often complex, irrational, and unpredictable; especially when they are in need of help.

 Transactional vs Complex Services

 To probe the original question as to why none of the HLS case studies has Digital as a solution is simple.
 It comes from understanding the complexity of the services that are the core of the public sector.